actum/accessibility/docs/wcag-documents/intro.md

 WCAG Documents are simplified version of [Web Content Accessibility Guidelines](#web-content-accessibility-guidelines), and they explain the information from the official guidelines more briefly, sometimes in a different way, and are a **supportive source of study material of the web accessibility** topic.
 The documents can help you to learn the essential information to understand and develop more accessible websites.

+WCAG Documents are not trying to re-create WCAG, nor to improve it.
+The purpose of the project is to provide a brief introduction to WCAG for people who want to obtain the basic knowledge first, and then study it to the very detail at the official guidelines.

 There are also videos (explaining the guidelines) available for each document.
 Check the following video that gives you an introduction to the project.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dJ_gbwrlftc" title="Introduction - WCAG Documents" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>